VictorGamer072YT/VictorGamer072YT.github.io/index.md

 layout: main
 main: true
 intro: HENkaku 変革
-install: Install
+install: Install [3.60]
+install_355: Install [3.55 or 3.57]
 blurb: The revolution is here.
 Unlock your Vita and run unofficial games and applications.
 ---

 What is HENkaku?
 ===============================================================================
 ![VitaDoom](/assets/vitadoom-hero.png){:class="pull-right"}
-HENkaku is the first ever *homebrew enabler* for PS Vita and PSTV.
+HENkaku is the first ever *homebrew enabler* for PS Vita and PS Vita TV.
 It is akin to jailbreaking your iPhone or rooting your Android device.

 Homebrew are games and other software not officially approved.
 For example, [VitaDoom](https://github.com/xyzz/Vita_Doom/releases/latest) is a port of the classic game DOOM and [mGBA](https://mgba.io/) lets you play Game Boy Advance ROMs.
 You can find more examples in the [showcase](/showcase/).